emmarod1996/Emma_portfolio/README.md

 # ![](https://github.com/emmarod1996/Emma_portfolio/blob/main/images/Captura3.PNG)

-# Project 5: Covid appointment assignment analisis through IVR
+# Project 5: Covid appointment assignment analysis through IVR
-This project consisted of an exploratory data analisis of an IVR, where the costumers used to contact in order to schedule the covid vaccine, this analisis contained some charts that show the options the customer pressed the most, besides an ananlisis of what weekdays they used the IVR the most and what was the average duration of the interaction based on the option they pressed.
+This project consisted of an exploratory data analysis of an IVR, where the costumers used to contact in order to schedule the covid vaccine, this analisis contained some charts that show the options the customer pressed the most, besides an ananlisis of what weekdays they used the IVR the most and what was the average duration of the interaction based on the option they pressed.